anasty17/mirror-leech-telegram-bot/README.md

 - `RCLONE_SERVE_URL`: Valid URL where the bot is deployed to use rclone serve.
 Format of URL should be `http://myip`, where `myip` is the IP/Domain(public) of your bot or if you have chosen port other than `80` so write it in this format `http://myip:port` (`http` and not `https`). `Str`
 - `RCLONE_SERVE_PORT`: Which is the **RCLONE_SERVE_URL** Port.
 Default is `8080`. `Int`
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with buttons.
 Default is `10`. **NOTE**: Recommended limit is `4` tasks. `Int`
-- `STOP_DUPLICATE`: Bot will check file in Drive, if it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
+- `STOP_DUPLICATE`: Bot will check file in Drive if uploading to `GDRIVE_ID`.
+If it is present in Drive, downloading or cloning will be stopped. (**NOTE**: File will be checked using filename not file hash, so this feature is not perfect yet).
 Default is `False`. `Bool`
 - `CMD_SUFFIX`: commands index number.
 This number will added at the end all commands. `Str`|`Int`
 - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent and Aria2c in seconds. `Int`
 - `EXTENSION_FILTER`: File extensions that won't upload/clone.
 Separate them by space. `Str`